-The Deadline for Filing a Medical Malpractice Claim in Boston
+What Is the Deadline for Filing a Medical Malpractice Claim in Boston

-Massachusetts has specific deadlines for filing medical malpractice claims, called statute of limitations.
+Massachusetts has specific deadlines for filing medical malpractice claims, called statutes of limitations.
 The standard deadline for medical malpractice cases in Boston gives injured plaintiffs three years to file a lawsuit in civil court after the malpractice occurred.
 If no medical malpractice lawsuit has been filed after the three-year deadline, victims may lose the right to sue the healthcare provider.

-However, in cases where the victim could not reasonable have learned that they had a medical malpractice case, the discovery rule may apply.
-The discovery rule states that if the injured person had no previous knowledge about the alleged malpractice, the lawsuit may be commenced three years from the date that injured person “discovered” that medical malpractice may have been involved.
+However, in cases where the victim could not reasonably have learned that they had a medical malpractice case, the discovery rule may apply.
+The discovery rule states that if the injured person had no previous knowledge about the alleged malpractice, the lawsuit may be commenced three years from the date that the injured person “discovered” that medical malpractice may have been involved.

 The statute of repose imposes a final deadline to medical malpractice lawsuits, regardless of when the victim discovered it.
 Under the statute of response established in Massachusetts, a medical malpractice lawsuit may not be filed more than seven years after the alleged malpractice, except in cases where a foreign object is found in the body.